degeri/DownloadHawk/Readme.md

-# Decred mon
+# Download Hawk

-A script to monitor any changes to the bins and links on the url https://decred.org/wallets
+A script to monitor any changes to the bins and links on the url

 ## Installation